sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-train/ai-core-aiapi-clientsdk-train.md

 [ACCORDION-BEGIN [Step 8: ](Observe training status)]

-Since the training of the model takes some time, we can periodically check on the status.
+Since the training of the model takes some time, periodically check on the status.
-Let's poll the status of the training and wait until it goes into one of the state - `COMPLETED` or `DEAD`.
+Poll the status *(the code below)* of the training and wait until it goes into one of the state - `COMPLETED` or `DEAD`.

 Execute the following python code on your Jupyter notebook cell